Faces of Death: Sequels

 The Worst of the Faces of Death was released on VHS in the Fall of 1991 as a 60-minute compilation film featuring the "worst" of the previous three movies, which included some new footage as well.
 It was originally planned to be released on February 28, 1990, but would be delayed for unknown reasons.
 This compilation film was likely produced because of both the delay of Faces of Death IV, and because the original trilogy was briefly discontinued in 1987 by "MPI Home video" due to controversy surrounding the franchise until it was rereleased in the early 1990s by its spin-off company, "Gorgon Video".

-Originally released in America as a midnight showing as early as August 29, 1991, Faces of Death IV was later released on VHS around late 1991/early 1992 (November 28, 1990 in Germany).
-The film was originally produced in 1985, and was planned to be released in the Summer of 1987, but it would be delayed due to similar concerns that Faces of Death III had previously faced with their content, resulting in the previous movies being temporary discontinued from circulation (read The Worst of the Faces of Death section above).
+Originally released in America as a midnight showing as early as August 29, 1991, Faces of Death IV was later released on VHS around late 1991 (November 28, 1990 in Germany).
+The film was originally produced in 1985, and was planned to be released in the Summer of 1987, but it would be delayed due to similar concerns that Faces of Death III had previously faced with their content, resulting in the previous movies being temporary discontinued from circulation.
 According to the copyright, the film was planned to be released in 1990, but was again delayed.
 The ending of the film features footage of the Symphony Orchestra Stage Collapse in Rio de Janeiro, Brazil.
 The narrator claims that it resulted in many deaths, where various shots of injured musicians, corpses and ripped limbs were shown over the end credits.
 However, when the footage was shown on other TV shows, such as Maximum Exposure and Stupid Behavior: Caught on Tape, it clarified that while 43 people were left injured, no one was killed by the collapse.
 Since the film was delayed for a few years due to the controversy, it was able to include the aforementioned stage collapse footage from March 1988.

 Faces of Death: Fact or Fiction was released on VHS and DVD on September 28, 1999.
 Unlike the previous entries in the series, this film goes into debunking some of the well known scenes in the franchise, such as "the leg amputation scenes and the infamous eating live-monkey-brains sequence...", explaining how the reenacted scenes were produced to look realistic.
 While the VHS release also included a "Faces of Death" music and "Scenes From the Underground" (a compilation short of shocking, explicit footage from the Gorgon Video vaults), the DVD release also included the VHS bonuses, and the entire first Faces of Death film.